Vehicle Tab Renewal Options

 These fees are paid by the purchaser of the vehicle.
 They vary based on the type of vehicle being registered (car, truck, tractor, trailer, boat, etc.).

 The Washington Department of Licensing website has a list of fees and surcharges that can be used to estimate your registration costs.
-Additional surcharges not listed on the State's website may apply for special circumstances.
-The fees listed do not include any surcharges that may be added at the auto licensing sub-agencies by the subagents (sub-agencies are any auto licensing agency in the county except for the main licensing office at 1408 Franklin Street, Vancouver).
-The best way to determine the cost of registration is to bring your vehicle's documentation to an Auto Licensing office.
+Additional surcharges not listed on the state's website may apply in special circumstances.
+The fees listed do not include any surcharges that might be added by the subagents (subagencies are any auto licensing agency in the county except the main licensing office at 1408 Franklin St.).
+The best way to determine the cost of registration is to take your vehicle's documentation to an Auto Licensing office.

-Sales tax or use tax is paid by the purchaser of a vehicle.
+Sales tax or use tax is paid by the vehicle purchaser.
 Sales tax is generally paid at the time of purchase when a vehicle is purchased from a Washington dealership.
-Use tax is generally paid at the time of registration when a vehicle is purchased from a private party or an out of state dealership.
+Use tax is generally paid at the time of registration when a vehicle is purchased from a private party or an out-of-state dealership.
 The tax rate depends on the circumstances of the purchase.
 Tax on a purchase from a Washington dealer is based on the dealer's location.
-Purchase from a private party or an out of state dealer is taxed based on the address of primary use registered by the purchaser.
+Purchase from a private party or an out-of-state dealer is taxed based on the address of primary use registered by the purchaser.